sjlow23/pathogd/README.md

 ### B. Download genomes for target and/or non-target taxa of interest using the `download_target` or `download_nontarget` workflow

 Use this to automatically download genome assemblies for target and/or non-target taxa by specifying their species names/taxids in the config file.
 Similar to the `check` workflow, this workflow only works if your target and non-target taxa consist of distinct species.
+Similar to the `check` workflow, you can specify an NCBI taxid at a higher taxonomic rank, and all children taxa will be downloaded.

    _Download target genomes_